-Here are some other suggestions:
+Here are some other important tips:

-Before you give a medicine, check the outside packaging for damage such as cuts, slices, or tears.
-Check the label on the inside package to be sure you have the right medicine.
+Check the outside package for damage such as cuts, slices, or tears.
+Check the label on the inside package to make sure it's the right medicine.
 Make sure the lid and seal are not broken.
 Check the color, shape, size, and smell of the medicine.
-If you notice anything different or abnormal, talk with a pharmacist or your child's healthcare provider.
+If you notice anything abnormal, ask a pharmacist.